Modeling Nonlinear Oscillator Networks Using Physics-Informed Hybrid Reservoir Computing: Methods

 \section{Methods}

 We present first an overview of the standard and hybrid RCs used in this study, followed by a shared procedure for ground truth data generation and testing in each task.
 We then describe the specific initialization and training methods, followed by details of the parameter error and residual physics tasks.
+The details of the hybrid RC and parameter error task largely follow the approach in ~\cite{pathak2018hybrid}.
+They can therefore be skipped if the reader is familiar with this prior work.
+The only exception is our addition of the ``Phase component transformation'' to deal with the phase variables.~Our aim is to test hybrid reservoir computing as an approach, rather than to tune a model to a particular application, so we have used as a baseline the parameter settings previously used in ~\cite{pathak2018hybrid}; this isolates the consequence of using the new ground truth system and the new residual physics task from the effect of parameter tuning.